innoave/surrealdb-migrate/README.md

 configuration file.
 There are options that are applicable for all subcommands and options that are available only for a specific subcommand.

-To get details about options that are available for all subcommands specify the `--help` option without any subcommand like so:
+To get details about options that are available for all subcommands, specify the `--help` option without any subcommand like so:

 ```console